-- 1. Membership for those having marriage entanglements previous to conversion.
+- Membership for those having marriage entanglements previous to conversion.
 There are now among Christian people those who became entangled in their marriage relations in their former lives of sin who do not see how these matters can be adjusted.
 We recommend that these persons be received into the membership of local assemblies and that their marriage complications be left in the hands of the Lord (I Cor.
-7:17, 20, 24). - 2.
-Common-law marriages.
+7:17, 20, 24). - Common-law marriages.
 We recommend that in no case shall persons be accepted into membership who are known to be living in a common-law state of matrimony. - B. Remarriage.
 Low standards of marriage and divorce are very hurtful to individuals, to the family, and to the cause of Christ.
 Therefore, we discourage divorce by all lawful means and teaching.
 We positively disapprove of Christians getting divorces for any cause except fornication and adultery (Matt.
-19:9), or in the case of domestic violence by a spouse to a spouse or child (Psalms 11:5; 146:5-9; Proverbs 6:16; Isaiah 1:16-17; Ephesians 4:1-3, 31-32; Ephesians 5).
+19:9).
 Where these exceptional circumstances exist or when a Christian has been divorced by an unbeliever, we recommend that the question of remarriage be resolved by the believer as he walks in the light of God's Word (I Cor.
 7:15, 27, 28).

-C. Local Church Leadership
+C. Local church leadership.

 - 1. Standard for offices of bishop, or elder, and deacon.
 Since the New Testament restricts divorces and remarried believers from the church offices of bishop, or elder, and deacon, we recommend that this standard be upheld by all our assemblies (Titus 1:5-9; I Tim.
-3:12), except when the divorce occurred prior to conversion (2 Corinthians 5:17) or for the scriptural causes of a former spouse's marital unfaithfulness (Matthew 19:9), or the abandonment of the believer by the unbeliever (1 Corinthians 7:10-15) or in the case of domestic violence by a spouse to a spouse or child (Psalms 11:5; 146:5-9; Proverbs 6:16; Isaiah 1:16-17; Ephesians 4:1-3, 31-32; Ephesians 5). - 2.
+3:12), except when the divorce occurred prior to conversion (2 Corinthians 5:17) or for the scriptural causes of a former spouse's marital unfaithfulness (Matthew 19:9), or the abandonment of the believer by the unbeliever (1 Corinthians 7:10-15). - 2.
 Prerogative of local assemblies.
 It is understood that the recommendations are not binding, but local assemblies shall maintain the prerogative of setting their own standards (in accord with provisions of Article IX of the General Council Constitution).